Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Bring-your-own-Managed-Identity.md

 ## Overview

-The ***Bring Your Own User Assigned Managed Identity*** (BYO UAMI) feature, introduced in the [2024-06-05 release](../../Overview/Whats-New#2024-06-05), enables both Greenfield and Brownfield customers to create a new User Assigned Managed Identity (UAMI) during or after the deployment of AMBA-ALZ.
-Additionally, Brownfield customers who deployed the ALZ pattern before this feature was available can now configure existing UAMIs by setting a few parameters.
-This feature allows querying Azure Resource Graph (ARG) using Kusto Query Language and enhances log-based search alerts to include ARG queries for resource tags.
+The ***Bring Your Own User Assigned Managed Identity*** (BYO UAMI) feature, introduced in the [2024-06-05 release](../../Overview/Whats-New#2024-06-05), allows both Greenfield and Brownfield customers to create a new User Assigned Managed Identity (UAMI) during or after the deployment of AMBA-ALZ.
+Brownfield customers who deployed the ALZ pattern before this feature was available can now configure existing UAMIs by setting a few parameters.
+This feature enables querying Azure Resource Graph (ARG) using Kusto Query Language and enhances log-based search alerts to include ARG queries for resource tags.

 ## How this feature works